Symmetric Ghost Lagrange Densities for the Coupling of Gravity to Gauge Theories: General setup

 \begin{defn}[Diffeomorphism (anti-)BRST operator] We define the diffeomorphism BRST operator \(P\) as the following odd vector field on the spacetime-matter bundle with graviton-ghost degree 1:

 Equivalently, its action on fundamental particle fields is given as follows: {\allowdisplaybreaks

-} Here \(\Lie_\cdot\) denotes the Lie derivative with respect to diffeomorphisms, \(\varphi\) any other particle field and \(\FQ\) the set of all such fields.
+} Here, \(\Lie_C\) denotes the Lie derivative with respect to the graviton-ghost, \(\varphi\) any other particle field and \(\FQ\) the set of all such fields.
 Additionally, we define the diffeomorphism anti-BRST operator \(\overline{P}\) as the following odd vector field on the spacetime-matter bundle with graviton-ghost degree -1:

 We remark the characteristic identities \(\commutatorbig{P}{P} = \commutatorbig{P}{\overline{P}} = \commutatorbig{\overline{P}}{\overline{P}} = 0\). \end{defn}

 \enter

 \begin{defn}[Gauge (anti-)BRST operator] We define the gauge BRST operator \(Q\) as the following odd vector field on the spacetime-matter bundle with gauge ghost degree 1: